LearnWeb3DAO/stacks-lending-protocol/README.md

 **Explanation:**

 *   **`liquidate`:** Anyone can call this function to liquidate a user whose loan is underwater.
 The function checks if the user is eligible for liquidation.
-If so, it repays the user's debt, gives a portion of the collateral to the liquidator as a bounty, and keeps the rest for the pool.
+If so, it repays the user's debt, gives a portion of the collateral to the liquidator as a bounty, and swaps the rest of the sBTC collateral for STX on a decentralized exchange to replenish the lending pool.

 ## Testing